5 drinks (local spirits, wine spritzer, fröccs, wine, or craft beer)

 Some have been around for more than a decade, while others disappear just as quickly as they pop up.
 Ruin bars have introduced a new wave of entertainment in Budapest and have expanded beyond simply serving booze into cultural, artistic, and sometimes, gastronomic hotspots.
 The phenomenon began in the early 2000s, and has been evolving ever since.

 Join us to explore this special aspect of Budapest’s nightlife scene.
 Learn what propelled the development of the ruin bars, how they have impacted the fabric of the neighborhood, and how they are still evolving.
 We’ll discuss their cultural and artistic significance, as well as how they have influenced the city’s entire nightlife/drinking scene.
 You’ll experience a handful of ruin bars in different styles.
-We’ll drink like a locals and sample a few different popular local drinks (along with some light bar food), such as fröccs, wine, and pálinka.
+We’ll drink like a locals and sample a few different popular local drinks, such as fröccs, wine, and pálinka.